What are Trading Securities?

 - Under current assets, an entry of Trading will be done for INR 11,000 i.e. at the fair market value of stock

 - In the profit and loss account, an entry of unrealized profit will be done for INR 1000 under non-cash earnings.
 Such income does have an impact on profit after tax of the company and thus on retained earnings or earning per share, but they do not have any impact on the cash flow statement since these are unrealized profit and hence are not real cash flow for the company

-The inverse will be true in case the price of XYZ share goes down.
-A current asset of ABC limited would shrink on account of reduction in the price of a share and the unrealized loss will be booked in the profit and loss account of the company.
+The inverse will be true in case the price of XYZ shares goes down.
+A current asset of ABC limited would shrink on account of a reduction in the price of a share and the unrealized loss will be booked in the profit and loss account of the company.